michangelo/py4e/Notes/Lesson1_Why_Program/lesson1_notes.md

 If something seems particularly hard, there is usually no value in staying up all night and staring at it.
 Take a break, take a nap, have a snack, explain what you are having a problem with to someone (or perhaps your dog), and then come back to it with fresh eyes.
 I assure you that once you learn the programming concepts in the book you will look back and see that it was all really easy and elegant and it simply took you a bit of time to absorb it.

-### Glossary.
+## Glossary

->bug: An error in a program.
+- **bug**: An error in a program.

->central processing unit: The heart of any computer.
+- **central processing unit**: The heart of any computer.
 It is what runs the software that we write; also called "CPU" or "the processor".

->compile: To translate a program written in a high-level language into a low-level language all at once, in preparation for later execution.
+- **compile**: To translate a program written in a high-level language into a low-level language all at once, in preparation for later execution.

->high-level language: A programming language like Python that is designed to be easy for humans to read and write.
+- **high-level language**: A programming language like Python that is designed to be easy for humans to read and write.

->interactive mode: A way of using the Python interpreter by typing commands and expressions at the prompt.
+- **interactive mode**: A way of using the Python interpreter by typing commands and expressions at the prompt.

->interpret: To execute a program in a high-level language by translating it one line at a time.
+- **interpret**: To execute a program in a high-level language by translating it one line at a time.

->low-level language: A programming language that is designed to be easy for a computer to execute; also called "machine code" or "assembly language".
+- **low-level language**: A programming language that is designed to be easy for a computer to execute; also called "machine code" or "assembly language".

->machine code: The lowest-level language for software, which is the language that is directly executed by the central processing unit (CPU).
+- **machine code**: The lowest-level language for software, which is the language that is directly executed by the central processing unit (CPU).

->main memory: Stores programs and data.
+- **main memory**: Stores programs and data.
 Main memory loses its information when the power is turned off.

->parse: To examine a program and analyze the syntactic structure.
+- **parse**: To examine a program and analyze the syntactic structure.

->portability: A property of a program that can run on more than one kind of computer.
+- **portability**: A property of a program that can run on more than one kind of computer.

->print function: An instruction that causes the Python interpreter to display a value on the screen.
+- **print function**: An instruction that causes the Python interpreter to display a value on the screen.

->problem solving: The process of formulating a problem, finding a solution, and expressing the solution.
+- **problem solving**: The process of formulating a problem, finding a solution, and expressing the solution.

->program: A set of instructions that specifies a computation.
+- **program**: A set of instructions that specifies a computation.

->prompt: When a program displays a message and pauses for the user to type some input to the program.
+- **prompt**: When a program displays a message and pauses for the user to type some input to the program.

->secondary memory: Stores programs and data and retains its information even when the power is turned off.
+- **secondary memory**: Stores programs and data and retains its information even when the power is turned off.
 Generally slower than main memory.
 Examples of secondary memory include disk drives and flash memory in USB sticks.

->semantics: The meaning of a program.
+- **semantics**: The meaning of a program.

->semantic error: An error in a program that makes it do something other than what the programmer intended.
+- **semantic error**: An error in a program that makes it do something other than what the programmer intended.

->source code: A program in a high-level language.
+- **source code**: A program in a high-level language.

-### Exercises.
+## Exercises

 Graded Assignments and GitHub
 The following assignment will explain more about GitHub, which you will be using to submit your graded assignments.
 Accept the assignment in the GitHub Classroom.